Attendance Reporting on EdPotential (NZ)

 Select Show more filters and Show column options.

-To show the attendance percentage for the year to date in the list, select Attendance as a column option.
+To show the attendance percentage for the year to date in the list, select the current year's Attendance % as a column option.
+You may also select up to two prior years.

 Student Attendance Report